cdapio/cdap/cdap-docs/developers-manual/source/pipelines/creating-pipelines.rst

 ==============================
 There are two different methods for creating pipelines:

-1. Using the *CDAP Application Studio*
+1. Using the *CDAP Studio*
 #.
 Using command line tools (such as ``curl``, the CDAP CLI, or the CDAP UI)

-Using the **CDAP Application Studio**, the basic operations are:
+Using the **CDAP Studio**, the basic operations are:

   1. **Create** a new pipeline, either by starting from a :ref:`blank canvas
      <cdap_pipelines-getting-started-cdap-application-studio>`, starting from a
      :ref:`template <cdap-pipelines-creating-pipelines-pipeline-templates>`, or by
      :ref:`cloning <cdap-pipelines-creating-pipelines-cloning>` an already-published pipeline.

-  #. **Edit** the pipeline in the CDAP Application Studio, setting appropriate configurations and
+  #. **Edit** the pipeline in the CDAP Studio, setting appropriate configurations and
      settings.

   #. **Save** the pipeline as you are working on it, as a draft pipeline, using a unique name.

-  #. **Validate** the pipeline from within the CDAP Application Studio, to check that basic settings and
+  #. **Validate** the pipeline from within the CDAP Studio, to check that basic settings and
      naming are correct.

-  #. **Publish** the pipeline from within the CDAP Application Studio, which will translate the virtual
+  #. **Publish** the pipeline from within the CDAP Studio, which will translate the virtual
      pipeline of the configuration into a physical pipeline with the specified name.

   At this point, the pipeline can be run.

-  **Note:** Unlike many editors, the CDAP Application Studio does not allow draft pipelines to be published "on top of" existing, published pipelines, as this would invalidate existing logs, metrics, and datasets.
+  **Note:** Unlike many editors, the CDAP Studio does not allow draft pipelines to be published "on top of" existing, published pipelines, as this would invalidate existing logs, metrics, and datasets.
 Instead, it requires you to create a new name for any newly-published pipelines.